 Sudewarto of Kalimantan, Indonesia, was fined 1 billion Rupiah ($75,000) and sentenced in jail for eight months for his attempts to save his wife’s life by growing medical cannabis, Tempo reports.

-Unfortunately, his wife died 32 days after Sudewarto was taken under police custody, Kompas and Tempo reports.
+Unfortunately, his wife died 32 days after police took Sudewarto into custody, Kompas reports.

 “It was the tipping point of medical cannabis use in Indonesia,” Narayana, founder of LGN explains.